Zero-Shot 3D Shape Correspondence: Experiments

 \textbf{Semantic Regions Prediction IoU (SRIoU)} To evaluate the quality of semantic segmentation for different semantic regions in $R^1$ and $R^2$, we calculate the average intersection-over-union over different regions and shapes as follows:

 where $IoU^{i}_{r}$ is the intersection-over-union for region $r$ in shape $i$ compared to the groundtruth segmentation.

 \textbf{Keypoint Label Matching Accuracy (KPLabelAcc)} Since we provide keypoint annotations in our proposed SNIS dataset, we can evaluate the shape matching accuracy at these keypoints.
-For each shape $i$, we define keypoint indices vector $P^i \in \R^{34\times1}$, which stores vertex indices from $V^i$ for the annotated keypoints.
+For each shape $i$, we define keypoint indices vector $P^i \in \mathbb{R}^{34\times1}$, which stores vertex indices from $V^i$ for the annotated keypoints.
 Given faces labels $FL^i$ from (\ref{eq:L}), we can generate labels for vertices as well that lie on these faces, and we denote them as $VL^i$.
 The keypoint label matching accuracy is then calculated between $VL^1, VL^2$, and the groundtruth labels $VL^{GT}$ as:

-where $j$ refers to elements in the vector and $\land$ is the logical AND operator.
-This metric measures if the keypoints are matched correctly, and that they were assigned the correct label.
+where $j$ refers to elements in the vector and $\land$ is the {semantic AND operator, which means the three integers should share the same semantic label.} This metric measures if the keypoints are matched correctly, and that they were assigned the correct label.
 Next, we compare our proposed approach against some baselines in terms of these metrics.